 The Iosco County Community Foundation (ICCF) Citizen of the Year and the Junior Citizen of the Year program is meant to honor individuals who make a difference in our communities through charitable activities, including volunteering; giving of their time, resources, and skills for the betterment of the community; fundraising leadership; or personal financial contributions (if applicable).
 The Junior Citizen of the Year Award was created to recognize a young person in our community doing great things in service and dedication to others in Iosco County.
 Nominations are accepted from the public.
-Nominations for the 2024 Citizen of the Year are now open and are due March 1, 2024.
-Businesses interested in sponsoring the 2024 event may contact Christine Hitch for more information.
-Sponsorship forms will be available online in February.
+Nominations for the 2025 Citizen of the Year are now open and are due March 1, 2025.

 Qualifications